-Pursuant to Section 1301 of the NYC Charter and Title 22 of the NYC Administrative Code, the Department of Small Business Services is tasked with issuing permits for all construction related to improvement or maintenance on Waterfront Properties under SBS Jurisdiction.
+Pursuant to Section 1301 of the NYC Charter and Title 22 of the NYC Administrative Code, the NYC Department of Small Business Services (SBS) is tasked with issuing permits for all construction related to improvement or maintenance on Waterfront Properties under SBS Jurisdiction.

 SBS has the jurisdiction over maritime and non-maritime construction for all City-owned waterfront properties.
 For privately-owned properties, DOB has jurisdiction over the buildings, and SBS over the marine and maritime structures such as piers, docks, bulkheads, and seawalls.

 Applications are accepted in person at 1 Liberty Plaza, 11th Floor, by appointment only, between 10:00 AM to 1:00 PM, Monday to Friday.
 Applicants are advised to make an appointment for a Pre-filing Meeting prior to submitting new applications.

 To schedule appointments, applicants must contact the Waterfront Permits Unit.
 A legibly completed SBS Intake Checklist must be included with all applications so that all necessary components are received.

 Applicants must start by completing the SBS Intake Checklist.
 Basic required documentation is identified on the Checklist, and additional information may be required pursuant to forms PW1, PC1, and SBS review.
 New applications would consist of a completed PW1, three (3) sets of drawings, application fee, and other required information and Forms for review by SBS.
 Each new application is then assigned a unique SBS application number.
 After review by the Waterfront Permits Unit, objections if any, are returned to the applicant to be resolved.
 Applicants must schedule an appointment to resolve the objections.